7awad/7awad/README.md

 <div align="center">

- 🧑🏻‍💻 I am passionate about solving complex problems and building efficient software solutions.
+I’m passionate about applying data science, machine learning, and AI to create solutions that go beyond automation, developing systems that are adaptive, efficient, and impactful.

  </div>